HMas522/datafun-04-notebooks/README.md

 Open a terminal in VS Code.
 Use the menu View / Terminal.
 In Windows, use PowerShell, in Mac, use bash.
 Verify you've added some essential packages to your default Python environment.
+Done

 ```shell
 python -m pip install --upgrade pip ipykernel jupyterlab